 Let’s face it.
-Enterprise architecture’s sister discipline, business architecture, has a ‘hit and miss’ reputation in this town.
+Business architecture’s sister discipline, enterprise architecture, has a ‘hit and miss’ reputation in this town.
 Why?
 Because it’s often not user-friendly enough to be quickly absorbed and understood by the business.
 This is especially true in government, where outputs are rarely measured in terms of return on investment and profit and loss.

 It generally plays out like this: architects start modelling away, engaging with stakeholders and capturing data.
 But while their hearts are in the right place, they get lost in the left-brain minutia of the metamodel.
 They forget that architecture is a tool to be communicated, not an intellectual exercise to be presented once to a room full of C-Level executives, and then shelved.